Mavis-Liang/PDA_project3_transportability_simulation/README.md

 -   Clone the repository to your local machine.
 -   Ensure you have R and the necessary packages installed.
--   Run the qmd.
+-   Run the QMD.

 ## Dependencies

-R packages: dplyr, ggplot2, MASS, tableone.
+R packages: dplyr, ggplot2, MASS, tableone, ect.

 ## Acknowledgments